 Your actual income tax savings will depend on your loan amount and your taxable income.
 Of course, you should consult your own tax advisor for more assistance with your unique financial situation.

 MCC tax credit requirements:

 - 1st-time home buyers only (someone who hasn’t owned a home in the last 3 years)

 - Maximum purchase price of $250,000

 - No condominiums

-2) Put as little as 0% down with no monthly mortgage insurance
+2. As little as 0% down with no PMI

-WHEDA normally requires a 3% down payment, but in special cases, you may be one of the few people in the United States who can qualify for a 0% down payment loan.
+WHEDA normally requires a 3% down payment, but in special cases, they can grant a 0% down payment loan.
 How?
 With the help of a unique WHEDA program called an Easy Close Second.